atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 covered the compassion which he Selt at the Sight of me, So totally changed in my .person Since he lasl Saw me.
-When We arrived at the door of the dreffing room, I bade him leave me— — had just Strength to crawl to her Sect. — I then Sunk down, unable to Speak or move. -- -- I can only remember that She Started at the Sight of me, and exclaimed, “Lord Woburn !”
+When We arrived at the door of the dreffing room, I bade him leave me— — had just Strength to crawl to her Sect. — I then Sunk down, unable to Speak or move. -- -- I can only remember that She Started at the Sight of me, and exclaimed, "Lord Woburn !"
 Her agitation increased mine — I was overcome -- -- --
 When I first opened my eyes, I Selt sensations which I cannot, polsibly, describe. — ' — I Sound niyseis on the floor. — — My head res’ted on the lap of this dear woman, who was on the ground by me.
 Tears ihrea'med from her eyes, her voice Saultered, and Sire, Sobbing, asked me, why I would come and terrify her with the Siuhf of me, in So dreadful a condition?
 At first I had not Sufficiently recovered my senses to compveiiend. her— — I could make a reply,, your brother Harry entered the room, lifting up bis hands and eyes at the Scene presented to him— — —.
-“Mr. Wilmot, come, ” cried the weeping angel, “and affist mein railing your friend, and then call for proper people to conduct him home, ”
+"Mr. Wilmot, come, " cried the weeping angel, "and affist mein railing your friend, and then call for proper people to conduct him home, "
-“Never will I go home, ” Said I to her, “never will I leave you, till you promise to be less Severe,, till you promise to pardon me, and to See me while I linger in this world of misery.”
+"Never will I go home, " Said I to her, "never will I leave you, till you promise to be less Severe,, till you promise to pardon me, and to See me while I linger in this world of misery."
-“Do not talk of dying, ” replied ihe, wringing her hands, “I cannot — cannot bear it. -- -- -- raise him, Mr. Wilmot, and place him on this Sopha. — He has almost deprived me of my senses by his Sudden appearance; — by Such an appearance too — Merciful G — d 1 what have I done that I musl See him die ?”
+"Do not talk of dying, " replied ihe, wringing her hands, "I cannot — cannot bear it. -- -- -- raise him, Mr. Wilmot, and place him on this Sopha. — He has almost deprived me of my senses by his Sudden appearance; — by Such an appearance too — Merciful G — d 1 what have I done that I musl See him die ?"
 Here a sresli Sliower of tears put a Stop to her utterance; while I, exceedingly loth to leave So sost, So Sweet a place ofreit, railed my Ian;
 ;
 vvvy UV^AN IN.